Download: MOBI Business Plan Template 2021

 Analysis of Costs

 (Session 11): What are all of my costs: fixed, variable, product, delivery, etc.

 (Session 11): Explain your: Intended internal controls and cash controls, check signing policy, strategy for controlling shrinkage and dishonesty and control of incoming merchandise.

-(Session 12): Describe in detail how you plan to use the Internet in marketing your product or service.
+(Session 12): Describe in detail how you plan to sell your products or services online.